 There are two types of allocations, which differ somewhat in how they are awarded:

 - Research Allocations are provided for research projects and usually managed by the project’s Principal Investigator (PI) (see Eligibility for Research Allocations, below).
 They are typically granted for a single year and can be renewed annually for the length of the project.
 Multi-year research allocations, such as for inclusion in a proposal submission, may be granted through negotiation with ARC.

 - Instructional Allocations support academic classes and are managed by the faculty member or instructor responsible for the course.
 Instructional allocations are typically smaller, available for shorter time periods (e.g., for the duration of the associated course), and may be limited to a select set of systems.

 System unit allocations on ARC’s systems are intended to ensure that users have the computing resources required to complete their research while also ensuring that no single user or group of users dominates the systems to the detriment of others.
 As such, allocations are awarded on a project-by-project basis and intended to be managed by the individual responsible for overseeing the research.

-In order to be eligible to manage a research allocation on ARC’s systems, a user must fall into at least one of the following categories:
+In order to manage a research project or allocation on ARC’s systems, a user must fall into one of the following categories:

-- Be an employee of Virginia Tech and the Principal Investigator (PI) for a research computing-related project
+- Be an employee of Virginia Tech and the Principal Investigator (PI) for a research computing-related project, OR

 - Be an employee of Virginia Tech and the Co-PI for a research computing-related project led by a non-Virginia Tech PI